-The mathematical reasoning involved in problem solving is explored through various applications, using function notation, and incorporating counting principles, basic probability, descriptive statistics, geometry and measurement, spatial sense/visual thinking, and logic.
+The mathematical reasoning involved in problem solving is explored through various mathematical concepts: coordinate geometry; functions and function notation; properties and applications of linear, quadratic, exponential, and logarithmic functions; elementary counting principles; basic probability; and descriptive statistics.
+Topics from systems of linear equations are included as time permits.
+Scientific calculators are required in this course; graphing calculators are permitted, but not required.
 A student receiving credit for MATH 110 cannot receive credit for MATH 115.
-Prerequisite: Mathematics ACT sub-score of 21 or higher, OR Mathematics SAT score of 530 or higher, OR successful completion of MATH 105.
+Prerequisite: Mathematics ACT sub-score of 21 or higher, OR Mathematics SAT score of 530 or higher, OR a grade of C- or better in MATH 105.
+This course meets a General Education Core Curriculum requirement.
 Fall/Spring.